Healthdirect Free Australian health advice you can count on.

 Will it help to talk about my diagnosis?

-It’s your choice whether to talk about your diagnosis and who you want to share this with.
-Your feelings may also change over time.
-There may be times you feel you’d like to open up to family and friends.
+There may be times you feel you’d like to talk to family and friends.
 Other times you may want to keep your thoughts and feelings to yourself.
 This is your decision and should be respected.

-You may also find talking to your GP or getting counselling from a mental health professional is helpful.
-In some cases, medicines can help.
+You may also find talking to your doctor or getting counselling from a mental health professional is helpful.

-Use the healthdirect Service finder tool to locate a mental health professional near you, such as a counsellor or psychologist.
+Use the healthdirect Service finder tool to find a mental health professional near you.
 Talk to your doctor about getting a referral.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.